-New York City real estate can be a tough market and if you’re a seller you probably have your eyes set on two prizes, selling fast and at the highest price possible.
-Real estate agents know this and love to see the enthusiasm in a seller but if you get in the way you can cause more harm than good.
+New York City real estate can be a tough market, and if you’re a seller, you probably have your eyes set on two prizes, selling fast and at the highest price possible.
+Real estate agents know this and love to see the enthusiasm in a seller, but you can cause more harm than good if you get in the way.
 Here are five things sellers do that drive their agent’s crazy.

-If you’ve picked an experienced realtor then they know how to price a home.
-Every agent has a system which ensures a price is competitive and takes all aspects of the property and current market into account.
-Some sellers though will argue that the price is not good enough, usually by overhyping upgrades.
+If you’ve picked an experienced realtor, then they know how to price a home.
+Every agent has a system that ensures a competitive price and takes all aspects of the property and current market into account.
+However, some sellers will argue that the price is not good enough, usually by overhyping upgrades.
 What seems like a bonus to you might not be so to a buyer.

 There are good reasons why agents don’t like it when owners stick around during a showing or open house.
-If you do this then you’re being a third wheel.
-Buyers already have a bit of apprehension when viewing a property, this only increases when the owners are home.
+If you do this, then you’re the third wheel.
+Buyers already have a bit of apprehension when viewing a property; this only increases when they are home.
 It feels like they (the buyers) are intruding.
 The real estate agent is there to encourage offers and showcase the property.
-Your presence there only makes this more difficult and there’s always the chance that you’ll say something which drives the buyer away.
+Your presence there only makes this more complicated, and there’s always the chance that you’ll say something which drives the buyer away.

-If you’re going to do any repairs just make sure you do them before the house hits the market.
-Sometimes sellers will say to buyers that they plan to make repairs which to the buyers becomes an expectation.
+If you’re going to do any repairs, make sure you do them before the house hits the market.
+Sometimes sellers will say to buyers that they plan to make repairs, which makes buyers an expectation.
 But what if those repairs are expensive or you change your mind?
-Not following through on repairs can cause deals to fall through or upset the relationship between the agent and seller.
-Don’t promise any repairs unless you’ve budgeted for them and completely certain you intend to fix them.
+Not following through on repairs can cause deals to fall through or upset the agent and seller’s relationship.
+Don’t promise any repairs unless you’ve budgeted for them and entirely certain you intend to fix them.

-Until you’re on the market it’s hard to know what you’re going to get.
-Selling your home might be the only thing on your mind but your agent will have other things that call for his attention as well.
-A seller who constantly needs the agents undivided attention or who tries to micromanage every step of the process can wear down an agent fast.
-Unless it’s an emergency put the phone down and take a deep breath.
-An agent who isn’t constantly being pestered will be able to do a better job.
+Until you’re on the market, it’s hard to know what you’re going to get.
+Selling your home might be the only thing on your mind, but your agent will have other things that call for his attention as well.
+A seller who continually needs the agent’s undivided attention or who tries to micromanage every step of the process can wear down an agent fast.
+Unless it’s an emergency, put the phone down and take a deep breath.
+An agent who isn’t continually being pestered will be able to do a better job.

-It’s a bit harder to entice potential buyers if you can’t keep the house tidy and clean.
-You may have had professional photos that were taken and expert staging done but it’s still your responsibility to keep the home in order.
-Not keeping cleanliness to a certain standard makes the home look like it’s worth less than it’s on the market for and forces the agent to do a last minute clean before doing a showing.
+It’s a bit harder to entice potential buyers if you can’t keep the house neat and clean.
+You may have had professional photos were taken, and expert staging is done, but it’s still your responsibility to keep the home in order.
+Not keeping cleanliness to a certain standard makes your home look like it’s worth less than it’s on the market for and forces the agent to do a last-minute clean before doing a showing.